Witten deformation using Lie groupoids: Witten deformation

 The calculation of the spectrum of the harmonic oscillator in \Cref{cor witen} is a classical calculation.
-In particular we have \begin{prop}[{\cite[section V.3]{MR0493419}}] If $a\in \crit(f)$ and denote the eigenvalues of $d^2_af$ with respect to $g_a$, then the spectrum of is the weighted set\footnote{the union is with multiplicity}
+In particular we have \begin{prop}[{\cite[section V.3]{MR0493419}}] If $Q$ is a quadratic form on a real euclidean vector space $V$ with signature $(p,q)$ with $p+q=n$ and denote the eigenvalues of $Q$, then the spectrum of is the weighted set\footnote{the union is with multiplicity} Here $c(Q)$ means the Clifford multiplication by the $1$-form associated to $Q$. \end{prop}